LifeTime.java

 /**

-* The lifetime is an immutable and thread safe value based object, which
+* The lifetime is an immutable and thread safe value based object consisting

 * <br>